Viewley Hill Marvelous Me App

 Our Approach

-For those children who reach Key Stage 2 who are not able to read sufficiently to access the curriculum fully, they are supported with additional reading 1:1, phonics sessions using Little Wandle Rapid Catch Up
+For those children who reach Key Stage 2 who are not able to read sufficiently to access the curriculum fully, they are supported with additional reading 1:1, Phonics sessions using Little Wandle Rapid Catch Up.

 How do we know what the children need?